 Camping Oaza Mira (Peace Oasis)

 Among the North Dalmatian nudist camping sites, Oaza Mira is a mostly-textile site, but it also has a small a nudist beach.

 This three star camp is a completely renovated and equipped campsite with its own small bay, situated in Drage near Pakostane, 10 Km from Biograd and reachable by main roads from Zadar and Sibenik.

-Sibenik county boasts with two national parks, Krka NP – famous for its waterfalls, which is only 10 km away from the town and the Kornati archipelago with more than a hundred of islands.
+Sibenik County boasts two national parks, Krka NP – famous for its waterfalls, which is only 10 km away from the town, and the Kornati archipelago with more than a hundred islands.